-Jana G. Pruden is an award-winning reporter at The Globe and Mail.
-She is the former crime bureau chief of the Edmonton Journal, and previously worked at the Regina Leader-Post, the Medicine Hat News, the Prairie Post and the Interlake Spectator.
+The former crime bureau chief of the Edmonton Journal, Jana previously worked at the Regina Leader-Post, the Medicine Hat News, the Prairie Post and the Interlake Spectator.
 She is also a sessional journalism instructor at MacEwan University and a presenter at Pandemic University Pop-Up School of Writing.

 One of her stories, Persepolis Found, became the loose inspiration for the Kevin Smith movie Yoga Hoser.
 You can hear an excerpt of Smith discussing the story through the Edmonton Journal, or listen to the whole episode, #288 Yoga Hoser, on Smith’s Smodcast.

 Contact Jana by email, email@example.com, follow her on Twitter @jana_pruden or read her work in The Globe and Mail.